Three-field system

 The three-field system is a regime of crop rotation in which a field is planted with one set of crops one year, a different set in the second year, and left fallow in the third year.
 A set of crops is rotated from one field to another.
-The technique was first used in China in the Eastern Zhou period and was adopted in Europe in the medieval period.
+The technique was first used in China in the Eastern Zhou period and arose independently in Europe in the medieval period.